-Or, hang a shower caddy over the shower head to keep shampoo, soap, and razors within easy reach but somewhat out of eyesight.
+Or you can hang a shower caddy over the shower-head to keep shampoo, shaving cream, soap, and razors within easy reach but somewhat out of eyesight.
 Another space-maximizing device is a system of coated-wire rollout baskets, which can be used to expand the storage capacity of under-the-sink cabinet space.

 If your bathroom has no storage space there, mount a small coated-wire grid on the wall and hang personal appliances such as hair dryers and curling irons from it with S-hooks.

 Take advantage of the empty space above the toilet by adding a small cabinet or shelves to hold extra linens or toiletries.
 Freestanding over-the-commode shelves can maximize this space right up to the ceiling.
 But be careful what you display here; small items that fall into the bowl will be no fun to retrieve.

-You can also place your deodorant, perfume, hair dryer, and hairbrushes in the clear plastic pockets of a back-of-the-door shoe holder; this will keep these frequently used items from taking up counter space but within easy reach.
+You can also place your deodorant, perfume, hairdryer, and hairbrushes in the clear plastic pockets of a back-of-the-door shoe holder; this will keep these frequently used items from taking up counter space but within easy reach.

-Since running out of toilet paper is something we'd all like to avoid, store at least one spare roll in the bathroom rather than in the linen closet.
+Since running out of toilet paper is something you'd like to avoid, store at least one spare roll in the bathroom rather than in the linen closet.
 Hide the extra roll in a simple covered basket with the lid slightly ajar.
 It remains discreetly hidden, yet you, your family, or a guest can grab it in a moment of need.

 Bath essentials tend to overrun a tub or shower, especially when women are involved.
 Add a kid or three and things can really get messy.